dermesser/uvco/README.md

 The code is tested by unit tests in `test/`; the coverage is currently > 90%.
 Unit tests are especially helpful when built and run with `-DENABLE_ASAN=1 -DENABLE_COVERAGE=1`, detecting memory leaks and illegal accesses - the most frequent bugs when writing asynchronous code.
+I've found that Address Sanitizer does not find all issues - `valgrind` is even more thorough.

-For coverage information, you need `gcovr`.
+For coverage information, you need `gcovr` or `grcov`.
+Typically these work best when building with clang.

 Generally, run it like this: